edgar/citibikenyc_dashboard/README.md

 # CitibikeNYC Dashboard

 A simple dashboard that display the status for selected CitibikeNYC stations.
-Check the [live demo](http://se-citibike.herokuapp.com) for the stations near to [StreetEasy](http://streeteasy.com).
+Check out the [live demo](http://se-citibike.herokuapp.com) for the stations near to [StreetEasy](http://streeteasy.com).

 Developed using [Dashing](http://shopify.github.com/dashing) and [Citibikenyc ruby gem](http://github.com/edgar/citibikenyc).